 top of page

 While I had an early interest in psychology, mental health was not a concept to me until I experienced my first hypomanic episode during my fourth year of college.
-Upon bringing myself to the counseling center on campus, I was introduced to therapy and medications, which was not without its challenges.
-After I graduated, I fell into a major depression with my future very unclear, while I saw friends and peers start their medical or other professional school programs.
-Although I was able to move back home, finding a quality treatment team was yet another difficulty I faced on top of figuring out my career path and establishing independence as a young adult.
+I was introduced to therapy and psychiatric medications upon bringing myself to the counseling center on campus, which came with its own challenges.
+After I graduated, I fell into a major depression, as I saw friends and peers start their medical and professional school programs while I was left unclear as to where I would be headed next or where I could even see myself going.
+Although I was able to move back home, finding quality treatment continued to be another difficulty I faced on top of figuring out my career path and how to be an independent young adult.

-As I learned how to live with bipolar disorder, I also came to admit that being pre-med or even pre-health did not ever fully resonate with me.
-With added encouragement from a professor who mentored me towards the end of college, I turned my attention to doctorate programs in psychology and explored mental health care as a career option by working as an assistant at outpatient treatment centers in Los Angeles.
+As I was learning how to live with bipolar disorder, I came to admit that being pre-med actually was not aligned for me.
+With added encouragement from a professor, I turned my attention to doctorate programs in psychology and explored mental health care as a career option by working at outpatient treatment centers in Los Angeles.
+While there, I was shown the power of feeling heard and the privilege of being with someone in their most vulnerable moments.
+I also could relate with the frustrations of being under the care of a provider who was dismissive and invalidating, instead of listening and being collaborative.

 Photo by Luis Cubas